Discover Egypt and the Nile ValleyItinerary

 Later, take a motorboat ride to the island of Agilkia, site of the temples of Philae.
-The most famous temple was dedicated to the goddess Isis and was constructed in the 6th century BCE.
+The most famous temple, dedicated to the goddess Isis, was constructed in the 6th century BCE.
 The site also features the last known inscription written in Egyptian hieroglyphs, dated to 394 CE.

 Enjoy free time at the hotel to refresh and re-energize before setting out to stroll Aswan's famous market, Sharia as-Souq.
 Discover endless displays of aromatic flowers and spices, hand-crafted perfumes, colorful carpets, and other Egyptian and African goods.

 After breakfast at the hotel, head directly across the Nile to Elephantine Island, which was an important trading center.
 Today, it is the only ongoing excavation site that is open to tourists.
 Afterward, take a peaceful ride through one of the Nile's cataracts, a rocky passageway that prevented boats from sailing the river from Equatorial Africa to Egypt.

 The remainder of the day is yours to partake in the amenities at the hotel or to explore Aswan on your own.